 Producing photographers who can meet the whole range of demands placed upon them.

-Photography is fundamental to many fields of society as a means of recording and communicating information, and of creative expression.
+Photography is fundamental to many fields of society as a means of recording and communicating information and of creative expression.
 In the department of photography students can also acquire a comprehensive education to meet the needs of the contemporary world.
 Students learn both digital and analogue techniques in a curriculum based around two themes: expression and theory.
 By the time they graduate, students will have studied the necessary techniques for photographic expression and developed their sensibilities by acquiring a thorough knowledge of the history of photography and artistic theory.
-Students have use of a full range of facilities, from studios, computer labs, and darkrooms to exhibition spaces in which to produce and display their work.
-In this way, our course educates students in both the "software" and "hardware" knowledge and skills they will need in order to meet the demands of society.
+Students have use of a full range of facilities in which to produce and display their work, from studios, computer labs, and darkrooms to exhibition spaces.
+In this way, our course educates students in both the "software" and "hardware" knowledge and skills they will need to meet the demands of society.